 During pregnancy, the expectant mother will receive a prenatal packet from her physician at the Norton Medical Clinic.
 This packet is full of important information to help make decisions for when the baby arrives.
 Other information included in the packet includes a birth certificate worksheet, visiting policies, breast and bottle feeding options, and where to get the car seat inspected.

 We have several breastfeeding educators and advocates to offer any help or information needed prior to delivery and after the baby has arrived.
+We also have an in-house lactation consultant on staff.

 Prenatal classes are offered bi-monthly and remain FREE as a part of the patient's Labor and Delivery package.
 Each family will be encouraged to attend a prenatal class taught by our birthing and breastfeeding educators.